enpuyou/script-api-lambda-dynamodb/README.md

 - Create an API Key for the HTTP Request
 - Create an DynamoDB table with an automated generated primary key named `ID`
-- Create a Lambda function to handle invocation from APIGateway and to store data into the previous DynamoDB table
+- Create a `Lambda` function to handle invocation from `APIGateway` and to store data into the previous `DynamoDB` table
-- Test invoke the API to get the status code
+- Test invoke the API to get a status code

 The names of IAM role, Lambda function, DynamoDB table, API...can be configured at the top of the `script.sh` file

 `upload_DB.py` contains the code that will be in the Lambda function.

-`role-trust-policy.json` contains the json template for the role trust policy that allows the use of Lambda.
+`role-trust-policy.json` contains the JSON template of the role trust policy that allows the use of Lambda

+`script.md` shows each command and its expected output